asmodeus812/elearning/cracking-coding-interview/9-object-oriented-design.md

 6. **Decorator Pattern** Allows behavior to be added to an individual object, either statically or dynamically, without affecting the behavior of other objects from the same class.
+7. **Bridge Pattern** Allows and is used to separate the abstraction from its implementation, allowing them to vary independently.
-7. **Adapter Pattern** Allows incompatible interfaces to work together by converting the interface of a class into another interface.
+8. **Adapter Pattern** Allows incompatible interfaces to work together by converting the interface of a class into another interface.
-8. **Command Pattern** Encapsulates a request as an object, thereby allowing for parameterization of clients with queues, requests, and operations.
+9. **Command Pattern** Encapsulates a request as an object, thereby allowing for parameterization of clients with queues, requests, and operations.
-9. **Template Method Pattern** Defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.
+10. **Template Method Pattern** Defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.
-10. **State Pattern** Allows an object to alter its behavior when its internal state changes, appearing to change its class.
+11. **State Pattern** Allows an object to alter its behavior when its internal state changes, appearing to change its class.
-11. **Proxy Pattern** Provides a surrogate or placeholder for another object to control access to it.
+12. **Proxy Pattern** Provides a surrogate or placeholder for another object to control access to it.
-12. **Composite Pattern** Composes objects into tree structures to represent part-whole hierarchies, treating individual objects and compositions of objects uniformly.
+13. **Composite Pattern** Composes objects into tree structures to represent part-whole hierarchies, treating individual objects and compositions of objects uniformly.
-13. **Iterator Pattern** Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+14. **Iterator Pattern** Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
-14. **Mediator Pattern** Defines an object that encapsulates how a set of objects interact, promoting loose coupling.
+15. **Mediator Pattern** Defines an object that encapsulates how a set of objects interact, promoting loose coupling.
-15. **Memento Pattern** Captures and externalizes an object's internal state so that it can be restored to this state later.
+16. **Memento Pattern** Captures and externalizes an object's internal state so that it can be restored to this state later.
-16. **Flyweight Pattern** Uses sharing to support a large number of fine-grained objects efficiently.
+17. **Flyweight Pattern** Uses sharing to support a large number of fine-grained objects efficiently.
-17. **Chain of Responsibility Pattern** Allows an object to send a command without knowing which object will handle it, chaining the receiving objects.
+18. **Chain of Responsibility Pattern** Allows an object to send a command without knowing which object will handle it, chaining the receiving objects.
-18. **Visitor Pattern** Represents an operation to be performed on the elements of an object structure, letting you define new operations without changing the classes of the elements.
+19. **Visitor Pattern** Represents an operation to be performed on the elements of an object structure, letting you define new operations without changing the classes of the elements.